© 2011 Pi Arthur Stuart, pastuart.com

 Here's mine: 1) Find a quite place where you are not likely to be disturb for awhile.
 2) Get comfortable 3) Start taking slow deep breaths.
-4) I need to meditate about this one for awhile, but the idea is to relax your mind.
+4) I need to meditate about this one for a while, but the idea is to relax your mind.

 It's Best To Do It In Person

 At the time, I was an Electrician's Mate First Class.
-Because making chief petty officer was becoming more difficult in my rating due to limited openings I applied to change my rating to Missile Technician.
-Since my ship was home ported in Newport, RI I went to the Bureau of Naval Personnel to find out how my request was doing and if there was anything I could do to help it get approved.
+Because making chief petty officer was becoming more difficult in my rating, due to limited openings I applied to change my rating to Missile Technician.
+Since my ship was home ported in Newport, RI, I went to the Bureau of Naval Personnel to find out how my request was doing and if there was anything I could do to help get it approved.

 At the bureau I met with a lieutenant that was going to process my request.
 I asked him what the status was.
-He told me he hadn't processed it yet but because of my rating, which was considered critical, it would most likely be disapproved.
+He told me he hadn't processed it yet, but because of my rating, which was considered critical, it would most likely be disapproved.
 I asked if I could speak to the officer-in-charge, not really expecting it to happen.